kevinpt/ripyl/doc/rst/tut_plot.rst

 Get sampled data
 ----------------

-For this example we will generate some synthesized I2C waveforms to plot with.
+For this example we will generate some synthesized I\ :sup:`2`\ C waveforms to plot with.
 This step can be skipped if you already have sampled waveforms ready to plot.

 .. code-block:: python